garrandall/popular-music-data/tracks/the-hunter-gets-captured-by-the-game-the-marvelettes.md

 But love hit me like a sudden slap
 One kiss, and then I knew it

-Ooh, my plan didn't work out like I thought
+Oh, my plan didn't work out like I thought
 I had laid my trap for you
 But it seems that I got caught